- 1 How to take proper care of cashmere fabrics?

 There are certain precautions you need to take on your storage space before you pack up your precious cashmere items for the season.
 First, you need to make sure the place is dusted thoroughly and disinfected.
 Then, air it out and make sure it is completely dry.

 Hanging destroys cashmere materials, which means you will need a storage space where the garments can be folded neatly with enough room to breathe.
-Make sure your storage options are handy – a good example is a Cotton Garment Bag with enough room for airflow to prevent condensation.
+Make sure your storage options are handy – a good example is a breathable Garment Box with enough room for airflow to prevent condensation and also prevent the cloth from moth.

 You can also place some acid-free tissue papers between the folded layers as added protection to prevent unnecessary pressure on the clothes.
 Make sure the storage space is not facing direct sunlight or heat, which means a solid closet door that is not under a vent.